 c.
-RMO PART contacts notify PPM that your branch's revised summaries are ready for review.
+RMO PART contacts, submit your branch's revised summaries for PPM team review.

 As in the past, summaries will be reviewed centrally.
 In some cases, two reviews may be needed.

-- By July 6, RMOs review and make revisions to agency drafted PART summaries. - On July 6, RMO PART contacts notify PPM that summaries are ready for review. - By July 13, OMB PPM team returns summary edits (2002-2006 PARTs) and lets RMOs know if a second review is needed.
+- By June 30, agencies draft PART summaries. - By July 7, RMOs review and make revisions to agency drafted PART summaries. - On July 7, RMO PART contacts submit summaries to OMB PPM team for review. - By July 16, OMB PPM team returns summary edits (2002-2007 PARTs) and lets RMOs know if a second review is needed.